Comparing Data Assimilation and Likelihood-Based Inference on Latent State Estimation in Agent-Based Models: Introduction

 Latent state inference in ABMs faces three key challenges.
 First, the high dimensionality of microstates (e.g., opinions of thousands of agents) complicates inference, especially when observations are sparse or aggregate.
 Second, ABMs often blend deterministic rules (e.g., the \bcm's interaction threshold) with stochastic elements, creating hybrid dynamics that resist traditional analytical methods.
 Third, observation granularity varies widely: real-world data may capture single interactions (e.g., social network ties), agent-level summaries (e.g., individual survey responses), or population-level statistics (e.g., polling averages), each requiring distinct inference approaches.

-To address these challenges, two methodologies have recently gained traction: \dalong (\da), which sequentially integrates observations into simulations~\citep{kolic2022estimating}, and \lbilong (\lbi), which optimizes parameters and states against a probabilistic model~\citep{monti2020learning}.
-A systematic comparison of these methods for ABMs is missing, leaving practitioners without guidance on their trade-offs.
+To address these challenges, two methodologies have recently gained traction: \lbilong (\lbi), which optimizes parameters and states against a probabilistic model with a tractable likelihood~\citep{monti2020learning,monti2023learning}, and \dalong (\da), which sequentially incorporates observations into model simulations to produce an optimized estimate of the system’s true state under an approximate likelihood specification \citep{kolic2022estimating}.
+We implement \da using the Ensemble Kalman Filter (EnKF), a Monte Carlo method that approximates the likelihood under the assumption of locally linearizable dynamics with additive Gaussian noise, yet has proven effective in high-dimensional nonlinear systems, including ABMS \citep{vetra2018state, cocucci2022inference, oswald2025agent, suchak2024coupling}.
+A systematic comparison of these methods within a single agent-based model is missing, leaving practitioners without guidance on their trade-offs.
 In this paper, we bridge this gap by evaluating \da and \lbi for latent state estimation and forecasting in the \bcm.
 We focus on three questions: \begin{squishlist} \item \textbf{State Recovery}: Can \da and \lbi accurately reconstruct agent-level latent opinions?
 In a system where the state evolution equations are deterministic, such as the \bcm, this task is equivalent to estimating the initial opinions of the agents. \item \textbf{Forecasting Accuracy}: How does latent state recovery affect forecasting errors for observable variables (i.e., interactions)?
 This task is challenging in systems with feedback loops, where inaccuracies in initial estimates can propagate nonlinearly. \item \textbf{Robustness}: How do these methods perform under model mis-specification, such as noise-corrupted states or erroneous confidence bounds? \end{squishlist}

-Our results show that \lbi outperforms \da in recovering agent-level latent states, even under mis-specification, which in turn leads to better individual-level forecasts.
+Our results in this case study show that \lbi outperforms \da in recovering agent-level latent states, even under mis-specification, which in turn leads to better individual-level forecasts.
 However, both methods perform similarly at the aggregate level, suggesting that \da may suffice for macro-scale predictions while \lbi is preferable for micro-level inference.
 This degree of reliability is striking since DA operates without model-specific likelihoods.
-These findings provide practical guidance for ABM calibration and highlight trade-offs between methodological complexity and accuracy.
+These findings are a first step towards building a concrete, practical guidance for ABM calibration and highlight trade-offs between methodological complexity and accuracy.